How Much Every Type of Penetration Testing Costs in 2023

 The Main Penetration Testing Pricing Models

-Before diving into detail on penetration testing costs, it’s important to understand the pricing models of this service, because these don’t vary with the environment being tested.
+Before diving into detail on penetration testing costs, it’s important to understand the pricing models of this service because these don’t vary with the environment being tested.

 With an understanding that all penetration testing services will relate back to total effort, we can simplify the billing methods into two categories: fixed cost and time and material (T&M).

-When it comes to fixed cost, there will always be additional room added to the engagement as the consultancy is taking on any risk of overages or additional work beyond what was scoped, which is why the same effort in T&M is typically less that a fixed-cost engagement.
+When it comes to fixed cost, there will always be additional room added to the engagement as the consultancy is taking on any risk of overages or additional work beyond what was scoped, which is why the same effort in T&M is typically less than a fixed-cost engagement.

 One final billing model that is becoming more common is a managed penetration testing service.
 The pricing model for this can vary from one company to the next, oftentimes being limited to a total number of tests in a given month, credits that can be allocated throughout the year, or a manual test up front with automated testing thereafter.